Varroa Mite Management in our Beehives

 How are we monitoring Varroa mites?

-We actively check for Varroa mites regularly, and in practical terms, we check a good proportion of our hives every 24 days.
+• We regularly check for Varroa mites, inspecting a significant proportion of our hives every 24 days.

 We use Integrated Pest Management for Varroa Mite Management.

-Successful Varroa mite management comes from using a range of strategies.
+Successful Varroa mite management relies on a range of strategies.

 Integrated Pest Management (IPM) involves a combination of cultural, mechanical and chemical strategies.

-Breeding.
-We are constantly striving to improve the genetics of our hives.
+• Breeding.
+We continually strive to enhance the genetics of our hives.
 Healthy hives with hygienic traits can resist the pressure of Varroa.

 Mechanical Control

-Mite trapping in drone comb.
+• Mite trapping in drone comb.
 Varroa mites are attracted to drone cells because they get an extra 3 days to reproduce.
-Worker bees hatch in 21 days, whereas drones take 24.
+Worker bees hatch in 21 days, whereas drones hatch in 24 days.
 Mature female Varroa mites enter the drone cell before it is capped and hide under the developing larvae.
-In summary, we take advantage of this behavior by removing the drone comb with the trapped Varroa around day 24 and then freezing the frame of brood for 24 hours.
+In summary, we take advantage of this behaviour by removing the drone comb with the trapped Varroa around day 24 and then freezing the frame of brood for 24 hours.
 This kills the trapped mites (and the drone brood, unfortunately).
 Mite trapping can be a very practical, non-chemical method of Varroa management.
 Please take a look at this video on mite trapping in our hives.

 Chemical Control